 The development area, previously referred to as pervasive computing, has blossomed into today’s IoT.
 Although the term was coined in the 80s, IoT has recently begun to make sense for users away from scientific and professional fields.
 There has been an unprecedented technical evolution in mobile computing and real-time communications.
 These advances have made it possible:

-- To enable third-parties and individuals to use now readily and freely available software tools to imagine, design, and implement user-centric mobile applications.
+- To enable third-parties and individuals to use readily and freely available software tools to imagine, design, and implement user-centric mobile applications

 - To spread the intelligence in laptops, desktops, tablets, and smartphones to traditionally non-smart devices through the addition of computation, communication, and data sharing capabilities.
 Your smartphone can control your thermostat.

 The goal of the IoT is the creation of sensor-based devices capable of collecting, processing, sending data, and communicating interactively.
 Devices are now able to adapt and respond appropriately based on the context of connected devices and many forms of user behavior.
-The IoT now utilizes a widening range of technologies, including mobile devices, embedded systems, wearable devices, cloud services, voice, and gesture-based natural interaction systems, or artificial intelligence.
+The IoT now utilizes a widening range of technologies including mobile devices, embedded systems, wearable devices, cloud services, voice and gesture-based natural interaction systems, and artificial intelligence.